 The theme running throughout this section is manning a busy cargo ship and children are encouraged to get all hands on deck (though it’s aimed at under-8-year-olds so older children probably won’t find it very interesting), but when I visited I saw a few dads having just as much fun (if not more) than their kids were.

-The Science Mall is one of the biggest areas in the Science Centre and is housed in a bright and airy hall that’s absolutely full to the brim with interactive exhibits to prod, poke, spin and jump on.
+The Science Mall is one of the biggest areas in the Science Centre and it’s housed in a bright and airy hall that’s absolutely full to the brim with interactive exhibits to prod, poke, spin and jump on.

 The mall is split into three sections – forces and energy, logic puzzles and optical illusions – and is primarily designed for over 8’s, though some of the exhibits like those in the puzzle and illusions area are designed for all ages to enjoy.

-If you’ve ever been to the Camera Obscura in Edinburgh you’ll have an idea what this part of the GSC is all about so expect to find a series of mind-bending illusions like a room where you can grow and shrink in size and displays where you can see into infinity.
+If you’ve ever been to the Camera Obscura in Edinburgh you’ll have an idea of what this part of the GSC is all about so expect to find a series of mind-bending illusions like a room where you can grow and shrink in size and displays where you can see into infinity.

 The Glasgow Tower